Digital vs Paper Journaling

 What the handwriting research actually shows

-The most-cited paper on handwriting versus typing is Mueller & Oppenheimer's 2014 study in Psychological Science (doi.org/10.1177/0956797614524581).
-Students who took notes by hand outperformed laptop note-takers on conceptual questions in a subsequent test, even when laptop users had more verbatim content.
-The proposed mechanism: handwriting forces you to process and paraphrase in real-time (because you can't type as fast as people speak), which produces deeper encoding.
+The most-cited paper is Mueller & Oppenheimer's 2014 study in Psychological Science (doi.org/10.1177/0956797614524581).
+Students who took notes by hand outperformed laptop note-takers on conceptual questions, even when laptop users had more verbatim content.
+The proposed mechanism: handwriting forces you to process and paraphrase in real-time, which produces deeper encoding.

 A 2024 pre-registered replication by van der Zee and colleagues (Psychological Science, 2024) found that the handwriting advantage is real — but smaller than the original study reported.
 The 2024 effect size was d = 0.21, roughly half the original.
 The handwriting advantage exists; it's just more modest than a decade of secondary coverage suggested.